CoinPaymentsNet/CoinPaymentsNET.github.io/openapi/paths/auth/auth.md

 `2022-12-19T19:27:04`
 ---
 ### Construct the request queryString
-To create an API signature takes a query string you first need to construct the query string which is made of the following attributes concatenated together
+To create an API signature, you first need to construct the query string which is made of the following attributes concatenated together
 * method
 * url